vita-student-projects/Grp64_Multitask/README.md

 # Results :

+All the trained models and the results can be downloaded on Google Drive: https://drive.google.com/drive/folders/1NiMCZw3xX6JWpLKEJJryJGgutMddfjjS?usp=sharing

 ## Signle dataset :

 A significant improvement is seen on metrics AR and ARL.
 This can be interpreted as an